AlexJReid/zigxll/README.md

 It exists because I wanted to see if it was possible to use Zig's C interop and comptime to make the Excel C SDK nicer to work with.
 I think it works quite nicely already, but I'd be glad of your feedback.
 I'm [@alexjreid](https://x.com/AlexJReid) on X.

 This came about as I'm working on [xllify](https://xllify.com) in C++ and Luau.
-I've no complaints, other than curiousity over this would look in Zig.
+I have no complaints, other than curiosity over how this would look in Zig.
 One day maybe xllify will be Zig - it's too soon to tell as I'm still learning the language (it's a moving target.)

 Claude helped a lot with the comptime stuff and the demos.
 Thanks, Claude.

 Anyway, we end up with:

 - **C performance but not C**: Higher level.
-No boiler plate.
+No boilerplate.
 Memory rules enforced.
 - **Zero boilerplate**: No need to export `xlAutoOpen`, `xlAutoClose`, etc. - the framework handles it all
 - **Automatic discovery**: Just add an `ExcelFunction()` and reference your function
 - **Type safety**: Zig types automatically convert to/from Excel values (support for ranges soon)
 - **Thread-safe by default**: Functions marked thread-safe automatically for MTR
 - **UTF-8 strings**: Write Zig code with normal `[]u8` strings, framework handles UTF-16 conversion
 - **Error handling**: Zig errors automatically become `#VALUE!` in Excel
-- **comptime**: _Stuff_ happens at compile time to give the balance of concise code, without affecting runtime performance
+- **comptime**: Compilation-time code generation balances conciseness without affecting runtime performance

-See [HOW_IT_WORKS](./HOW_IT_WORKS.md) for more details.
+See [how it works](./HOW_IT_WORKS.md) for more details.

 ## Walkthrough